Named BOOK OF THE YEAR by the International Labor History Association (ILHA)

-Though Latin American cuisine has fully permeated and been embraced by the United States, Latin American/Latinx food workers of all kinds—from farmworkers to restaurant workers to street vendors—experience a paradoxical amount of criminalization, invisibility, and exploitation in the country.
+Though Latin American cuisine has fully permeated and been embraced by the United States, Latin American/Latinx food workers of all kinds—from farmworkers to restaurant workers to street vendors—experience a paradoxical amount of criminalization, invisibility, and exploitation.

 In Awaiting Their Feast I trace how the nation’s dual appetite for Latinx food and Latinx food labor has evolved from the World War II to COVID eras, using the US Northeast as a fascinating microcosm of this larger history.